Dynamic Triggering Mechanisms for Event-Triggered Control: Triggering Mechanisms for Event-Triggered Control Systems

 An important question in event triggered control is the existence of a {\it minimal inter-execution time}, which is some bound $\tau>0$ such that the sequence $(t_i)_{i\in \I}$ satisfies

-Indeed, let us remark that if there exist $\tau$ such that (\ref{eq:tau}) holds then $t_\infty=+\infty$ and the stability of the closed loop system is proved.
-Moreover, this lower bound between to successive execution times provides us some requirements on digital platforms on which the controller can be implemented.
-In~\cite{tabuada2007}, under some mild Lipschitz conditions on the maps $f$, $k$, $\alpha^{-1}$ and $\gamma$, it is shown that for all $\sigma\in (0,1)$, for all compact set $S\subset \R^n$ containing the origin, there exists $\tau>0$ such that for all initial condition $x(0)\in S$, the sequence $(t_i)_{i\in \I}$ defined by $(\ref{eq:static})$ satisfies (\ref{eq:tau}).
+Indeed, let us remark that if there exists $\tau$ such that (\ref{eq:tau}) holds then $t_\infty=+\infty$ and the stability of the closed loop system is proved.
+Moreover, this lower bound between two successive execution times provides us some requirements on digital platforms on which the controller can be implemented.
+In~\cite{tabuada2007}, under the assumption that $f$, $k$, $\alpha^{-1}$ and $\gamma$ are Lipschitz continuous on compacts, it is shown that for all $\sigma\in (0,1)$, for all compact set $S\subset \R^n$ containing the origin, there exists $\tau>0$ such that for all initial condition $x(0)\in S$, the sequence $(t_i)_{i\in \I}$ defined by $(\ref{eq:static})$ satisfies (\ref{eq:tau}).

-We call the event generator, given by $(\ref{eq:static})$, {\it static} because it only involves the current value of $x$ and $e$.
-In the following, we propose {\it dynamic} event generators, that use an additional internal dynamic variable.
+We call the ETM $(\ref{eq:static})$, {\it static} because it only involves the current value of $x$ and $e$.
+In the following, we propose {\it dynamic} ETM, that use an additional internal dynamic variable.